convergephp/documentations/v1/framework/03-modules/04-menu-items.md

 ```

 #### additinal Menu Item Classes
-while you have a very liimited access to sepcific classes since tailwind get purged in the build process, but you can pass you assets class then use them:
+Although Tailwind classes are purged during the build process, you can use the following pre-defined utility classes in your links, or injecting other css links using view interceptors:

 ```php
 use Converge\Enums\IconPosition;